Unsupervised segmentation and clustering workflow for efficient processing of 4D-STEM and 5D-STEM data: Abstract

 \section{Abstract}

 {Four-dimensional scanning transmission electron microscopy (4D-STEM) enables mapping of diffraction information with nanometer-scale spatial resolution, offering detailed insight into local structure, orientation, and strain.
-However, as data dimensionality and sampling density increase, particularly for \textit{in situ} scanning diffraction experiments (5D-STEM), robust segmentation of spatially coherent regions becomes essential for efficient and physically meaningful analysis.
+However, as data dimensionality and sampling density increase, particularly for \textit{in situ} scanning diffraction experiments (5D-STEM), robust segmentation of structurally consistent behavior across sequential measurements becomes essential for efficient and physically meaningful analysis.
 Here, we introduce a clustering framework that identifies crystallographically distinct domains from 4D-STEM datasets.
-By using local diffraction-pattern similarity as a metric, the method extracts closed contours delineating regions of coherent structural behavior.
-This approach produces cluster-averaged diffraction patterns that improve signal-to-noise and reduce data volume by orders of magnitude, enabling rapid and accurate orientation, phase, and strain mapping.
+By using local diffraction-pattern similarity as a metric, the method extracts closed contours delineating spatially contiguous regions.
+This approach produces cluster-averaged diffraction patterns that improve signal quality while reducing data volume by orders of magnitude, enabling rapid and accurate orientation, phase, and strain mapping.
 We demonstrate the applicability of this approach to \textit{in situ} liquid-cell 4D-STEM data of gold nanoparticle growth.
 Our method provides a scalable and generalizable route for spatially coherent segmentation, data compression, and quantitative structure–strain mapping across diverse 4D-STEM modalities.
 The full analysis code and example workflows are publicly available to support reproducibility and reuse. } \keywords{clustering, 4D-STEM, 5D-STEM, strain, orientation}